luizgiacomossi/Simulation_Wingman/README.md

 	->To run the simulator, run the following script: main.py

-In main:
+In main, change the following line to:

-	if running_PSO = False # run simulation with offline parameters
+	running_PSO = False # run simulation with offline parameters

+	or

-	if running_PSO = True #  run simulation with PSO optimization
+	running_PSO = True #  run simulation with PSO optimization

-	# change params in the following function
+	# change the optimization params in the following function

 	simulation.create_swarm_uav(NUM_DRONES,
                                 NUM_KAMIKAZES,
                                 distance_chase = 306.6,
                                 distance_formation = 100.1)

+UI Controls:
+	* Mouse right click on desired position for the leading drone control
 	* Up and Down arrows to control the simulation acceleration

 Files Description: